swetha-ne/lost-and-found-springboot/README.md

 # Lost and Found Application

-A RESTful API for a Lost and Found system for an educational institute, developed for CMJD Batch 108/109 Assignment 1 using Spring Boot, Spring Data JPA, Spring Security, and MySQL with JWT authentication.
+A RESTful API for a Lost and Found system for an educational institute, using Spring Boot, Spring Data JPA, Spring Security, and MySQL with JWT authentication.

 ## Tech Stack
 - Spring Boot 3.2.0